-In summer 2016, SHARP will welcome a cohort of six scholars into its program.
+In summer 2017, SHARP will welcome a cohort of six scholars into its program.
 Each of these scholars will conduct a focused research project under the mentorship of experienced faculty (please see Projects tab for a sample of projects).
-Scholars will also attend a series of weekly seminars on topics including research design and methods, promising HIV prevention approaches, and possible research careers.
+Scholars will also attend a series of weekly seminars on topics including research design and methods, HIV prevention approaches, and possible research careers.
 Scholars will also have opportunities to shadow clinical trial and community outreach staff, attend community consultations on research, and participate in social and networking events with other scholars as well as minority young investigators from local academic institutions.
 After completing the program, scholars will be encouraged to continue interacting with each other and future cohorts through the SHARP portal, a social media and learning website.

 “I can honestly say that SHARP has been one of the very best parts of my educational path to date – I’ve deepened my understanding of the research process, gained concrete skills that will allow me to work in the field, and formed relationships with incredible mentors and peers.” – Marla Renee Fisher, 2012 SHARP Scholar